ebeauce/Seismic_BPMF/README.md

 # Seismic_BPMF
 Complete framework for earthquake detection and location: Backprojection and matched-filtering (BPMF), packaged with methods for automatic picking, relocation and efficient waveform stacking.
-This package is built upon the codes used in Beauce et al. 2019, DOI: [10.1029/2019JB018110](https://doi.org/10.1029/2019JB018110), for which a Github repository was created: [https://github.com/ebeauce/earthquake_detection_EB_et_al_2019](https://github.com/ebeauce/earthquake_detection_EB_et_al_2019).
-The main conceptual difference from this previous repository is the addition of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) and [NLLoc](http://alomax.free.fr/nlloc/) in the workflow.
-Automatic picking + relocation replaces the ML classification of the previous repository.
+This project uses the deep neural network phase picker [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) and the earthquake locator [NLLoc](http://alomax.free.fr/nlloc/).
+The backprojection earthquake detector uses our package [beamnetresponse](https://github.com/ebeauce/beamnetresponse) and the template matching earthquake detector uses our package [fast_matched_filter](https://github.com/beridel/fast_matched_filter).

+The last stable release is v1.0.1, but v2.0.0 is coming soon with polished modules, documentations, and a set of tutorials so that you can start your own earthquake detection and location project.

 ## Examples
 ```python